-Users have the ability to use the tool through their browser.
+Users have the ability to use the tool through their browser, if that capability is enabled in the Data Fetcher settings.
 This can be useful for a variety of use cases, such as a group of users who work on the same project and share a set of credentials.
 It can also be useful for Mac users who want to use the tool on a machine that is not natively supported.